 Thaw the spinach and squeeze out the water (you can use a strainer).
 To speed up the thawing process, you can microwave the spinach for a few minutes.

-Mix spinach, 2 eggs, mozzarella, garlic, salt, and pepper in a mixing bowl.
+Mix spinach, 2 eggs, mozzarella, garlic, half the salt, and pepper in a mixing bowl.

 Place parchment paper on a baking sheet and spray with cooking spray.
 Move the spinach mixture to the sheet and press it flat, about 10x12 inches in size and roughly ½ an inch thick.